Which would I put on, LEDs or halogens? Led is so expensive. A familiar twist?

 Quartz filament, on which halogens are largely based, emits high levels of UV radiation, which also requires glass in the lamp and precise production and approved shielding.
 Check your own light bulbs!

-LEDs do not emit UV radiation, so the light and light are safe for the skin.
+LEDs do not emit UV radiation, so the lamp and light are safe for the skin.

 Life expectancy